 Weather StoryAlmanac, microseasons, and the day's weather story.

-Weather in St. Petersburg, Florida
+St. Petersburg, Florida Weather

-Roses open on the Piedmont edge.
-Day 58 of spring.
+Cicadas claim the scorching afternoon.
+Day 15 of summer.
 Read this microseason across nine climate regions →

 St. Petersburg, FL